ppy/osu-wiki/wiki/Glossary/en.md

 ### DS

-An abbreviation meaning *distance snapping*.
+*Short for "distance snapping".*

 This term is usually seen during the modding process.

 ### DS Games